-The Galaxy Note 8 is still an absolute workhorse of a phone in 2019.
+The Galaxy Note 8 is still an absolute workhorse of a phone in 2021.
 It features the almighty S-Pen that lets you do more and really the only limitations you'll face will be battery life and internal storage.
 If you've used up the 64GB of base internal storage on the Note 8, you're able to add up to 256GB of additional storage.
-The best part is the prices for microSD cards keep getting better and better, letting you buy more storage for less!
+Among the various accessories you can get for the device is a Note 8 microSD card.
+Thankfully, the prices for microSD cards keep getting better and better, letting you buy more storage for less!

 Samsung's 256GB microSD cards are perfect for anyone who's got big plans for taking a ton of photos and videos and also wants to migrate huge libraries of games, music, movies, and TV shows onto their phone.
 It's virtually identical to the Evo Plus but the Select is currently on sale for a great price so don't miss out.